How They Work

 Large (13mph/21kmph):

-The large size does close the direct path — but only by increasing the bulk, toe overlap and transport hassle.
+The large size does close the Direct path — but only by increasing the bulk, toe overlap and transport hassle.
 There's no size that's both small and effective, because the location itself is stuck with that compromise.

 Got questions this didn't answer?
 Email us: info@combover.co.uk